Fast Convergence of $\Phi$-Divergence Along the Unadjusted Langevin Algorithm and Proximal Sampler: Introduction

 and it is $+\infty$ if $\mu \nll \nu$.
-For example, the Kullback-Leibler (KL) divergence or relative entropy corresponds to $\Phi(x) = x \log x$, chi-squared divergence to $\Phi(x) = (x-1)^2$, TV distance to $\Phi(x) = \frac{1}{2}|x-1|$, and squared Hellinger distance to $\Phi(x) = (\sqrt{x}-1)^2$.
+For example, the KL divergence or relative entropy corresponds to $\Phi(x) = x \log x$, chi-squared divergence corresponds to $\Phi(x) = (x-1)^2$, TV distance corresponds to $\Phi(x) = \frac{1}{2}|x-1|$, and squared-Hellinger distance corresponds to $\Phi(x) = \frac{1}{2}(\sqrt{x}-1)^2$.
+In general, $\Phi$-divergences do not satisfy a triangle inequality, but some examples which do are the TV distance and Marton's divergence~\cite[(72)]{sason2016f}.
 Further examples of $\Phi$-divergences can be found in Table~\ref{table:PhiExamples} in Appendix~\ref{app:ExamplesOfPhiDiv}.
-The family of $\Phi$-divergences have found profound applications from hypothesis and distribution testing~\cite{pensia2024sample, gyorfi2002asymptotic, gretton2008nonparametric}, to neuroscience~\cite{nemenman2004entropy, belitski2008local}, to reinforcement learning~\cite{ho2022robust, panaganti2024model}, to approximating high-dimensional probability distributions~\cite{li2024principal}.
-We study $\Phi$-divergences in the context of mixing time for Markov chains, and extend specific analysis for KL divergence or chi-squared divergence to $\Phi$-divergence.
+The family of $\Phi$-divergences have found profound applications from hypothesis and distribution testing~\cite{pensia2024sample, gyorfi2002asymptotic, gretton2008nonparametric}, and neuroscience~\cite{nemenman2004entropy, belitski2008local}, to reinforcement learning~\cite{ho2022robust, panaganti2024model}.
+We study $\Phi$-divergences in the context of mixing time for Markov chains, and extend the analysis from KL divergence\footnote{And other specific analyses such as in chi-squared divergence.} to $\Phi$-divergence.

+We study the mixing time of Markov chains in $\Phi$-divergence under the assumption that their stationary distribution satisfy a $\Phi$-Sobolev inequality.
+These inequalities include as special cases popular isoperimetric inequalities such as the log-Sobolev inequality (LSI) and Poincaré inequality, and are defined as follows.